amritanshu19/Wordle-Assistant/README.md

 # Wordle-Assistant
-A wordle Assistant which helps you get the answers by entering the date or gives you hints based upon the characters of the word you know
+A wordle Assistant which helps you get the answers by entering the date or gives you hints as it sorts the possible answers and hence reduces the number of possible answers based upon the characters of the word you know
 Source site: *https://www.powerlanguage.co.uk/wordle/*